daviduntalan/test-repo/readme.md

-# Guides how to give local repo to access remote repo
+# Guides How to Give Local repo Access to Remote repo

 Watch again the video tutorial from this folder regarding SSH Keys C:\Users\david\Desktop\Seneca\Video Tutorial